 - Add as needed for darkening

-You can also cook your spices in with the syrups and roasted flour if you’d like, or simply add at the time you are preparing your gravy (preferred method).
+You can also cook your spices in with the syrups and roasted flour if you’d like, or simply add at the time you are preparing the gravy (preferred method).

-Brown roux to the colour that you want your sauce to be, the roasted flour (recipe above) helps achieve the color more quickly.
+Brown roux to the color that you want your sauce to be, the roasted flour (recipe above) helps achieve the rich hue more quickly.

 Getting Rid of Lumps

 It happens to the best of us: lumps…it looks nasty but no worries, this is an easy fix!
 Simply:

 - Pour the sauce through a sieve or metal strainer, this will remove the lumps.
 Return to pan and simmer until ready to serve.